Blurred image of the music building used as background for stylistic purposes

 Senior Lecturer of Music Theory

-Dr. Emily Gertsch joined the faculty of the Hugh Hodgson School of Music in 2012 and currently serves as Director of Graduate Studies and Senior Lecturer of Music Theory.
-She holds a Ph.D. in Music Theory from Florida State University, where her dissertation explored narrative approaches to Robert Schumann’s Piano Quintet and Piano Quartet, integrating her research interests in prolongational analysis and the study of musical meaning.
+Emily Gertsch serves as Director of Graduate Studies and Senior Lecturer of Music Theory at the Hugh Hodgson School of Music, where she has been a member of the faculty since 2012.
+She earned a Ph.D. in Music Theory from Florida State University, completing a dissertation on narrative approaches to Robert Schumann's Piano Quintet and Piano Quartet that reflects her interests in prolongational analysis and musical meaning.

-Her scholarly work has been presented at a range of national and regional conferences, including the Society for Music Theory, the Semiotic Society of America, Music Theory Southeast, and the Texas Society for Music Theory, where she was awarded the Colvin Award for Outstanding Student Paper.
+Gertsch's scholarly work has been presented at national and regional conferences, including the Society for Music Theory, the Semiotic Society of America, Music Theory Southeast, and the Texas Society for Music Theory, where she received the Colvin Award for Outstanding Student Paper.

 Music Areas: